Bresnahan unveils bill connecting local farmers with community food programs

 Related

-3 companies in cities within Lackawanna County received three inspections in November
+How many companies in cities across Lackawanna County received FDA citations in 2025?

-There was one company in a city associated with Lackawanna County that received an FDA inspection in October, according to the U.S. Food and Drug Administration.
+There was one company in a city associated with Lackawanna County that received FDA citations as a result of one inspection conducted in the county in 2025, according to reports from the U.S. Food and Drug Administration (FDA).